-Carbon filters for odor control (aka carbon scrubbers) have historically been the go-to method.
+Greenhouse carbon filters for odor control (aka carbon scrubbers) have historically been the go-to method.
 These use pellets of charcoal to trap terpenes as air passes through the filter.
 Carbon filters are simple to install, effective and reliable, if changed regularly.
 The major disadvantage is that they must be replaced frequently, usually every 2-4 months.
 This is do-able for home growers or small-scale commercial producers, but can get quite costly on larger scales.
 Although this system is easy to install, it may be impractical for commercial cannabis greenhouses.

 If a grower decides to go this route, they would need to install a carbon scrubber in the ducting before air moves through the exhaust fan.
 Filters should be sized to meet the size of fan (described in cubic feet per minute or CFM).